davidrhoden/davidrhoden-basic-netlify/timeline/thomas-berger-died-jul-25-2014.md

 title: I found out Thomas Berger died.
 date: 2014-07-25T00:00:00
 excerpt:  If I had to describe a typical Berger novel (there are atypical ones) I’d say he sets up a conflict, immediately, and pushes it to a logical or maybe an illogical conclusion.
-summary:  If I had to describe a typical Berger novel (there are atypical ones) I’d say he sets up a conflict, immediately, and pushes it to a logical or maybe an illogical conclusion.
 image: /static/img/timeline/thomas-berger-jul-24-2014.jpeg
 tags:
   - literature